The part renters don't know

 Timelines reflect federal FCRA rules.
 State laws may provide shorter periods or allow expungement in some cases.

-An eviction filing — the court case — can show up in tenant screening databases even when the case was dismissed, resolved before the hearing, or never resulted in you actually getting removed from your home.
-Your landlord filed the paperwork.
-That's enough.
-Some screening companies report all filings.
+An eviction filing — the court case — can show up in tenant screening databases even when the case was dismissed, resolved before the hearing, or never resulted in actual removal.
+The landlord filed the paperwork.
+That's enough for some screening companies to report it.
 Others only report judgments.
-You often don't know which one a landlord is using until the denial comes through.
+You often don't know which one a landlord is using until the denial comes back.

-How eviction records age and how their impact changes
+How eviction records age — and what changes over time

-A 6-year-old eviction paired with two clean tenancies since then is a very different picture from a 2-year-old eviction with no housing stability to show for the time in between.
-What I tell clients is this: the eviction is a data point, not a verdict.
-What you've built since then is also data — and it matters just as much to a landlord who's reading the application with human eyes.
+A 6-year-old eviction paired with two clean tenancies since is a very different picture from a 2-year-old eviction with no housing stability since.
+The eviction is a data point, not a verdict.
+What you've built since then is also data — and it matters just as much to any landlord reading the application with human eyes.
+For strategies on applying while an eviction is still visible, see the full guide on renting with an eviction on your record.

-The landlords most likely to give you a fair shot are the ones reviewing applications manually, not running them through an automated scoring system.
-Those landlords weigh recency heavily.
-Show them three years of stability, consistent income, and a clear explanation of what happened — and the eviction becomes a footnote, not a dealbreaker.
+Independent landlords reviewing applications manually weigh recency heavily.
+Show three years of stability, consistent income, and a clear explanation of what happened — and the eviction becomes a footnote, not a dealbreaker.
+Large management companies with automated screening often won't budge regardless of how old it is.
+Target accordingly.

 California

-California passed AB 2819, which requires courts to seal eviction records where the tenant wins or the case is dismissed within 60 days of filing if the landlord doesn't appear.
-Cases involving COVID-related nonpayment have additional protections.
-Screening companies operating in California have to comply with these sealing orders — a sealed record shouldn't show up in a report.
-If you're in California and you believe a sealed record is still appearing, you can file a complaint with the CFPB or pursue legal action.
+AB 2819 requires courts to seal eviction records where the tenant wins or the case is dismissed within 60 days of filing if the landlord doesn't appear.
+COVID-related nonpayment cases have additional protections.
+Sealed records shouldn't appear in screening reports — if one is still showing, file a complaint with the CFPB or pursue legal action.

 New York

-New York's Good Cause Eviction Law (enacted statewide in 2024) limits certain grounds for eviction in covered dwellings and adds procedural protections.
-NYC's housing court provides free legal representation for low-income tenants, which can make a real difference in how cases get resolved and recorded.
-For dismissed cases, New York allows petitions to seal records, though it requires a separate court filing — it doesn't happen automatically.
+New York's Good Cause Eviction Law (enacted statewide in 2024) limits certain grounds for eviction and adds procedural protections.
+For dismissed cases, New York allows petitions to seal records — but it requires a separate court filing and doesn't happen automatically.

 Texas